NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/can_driver.rst

 CAN Driver
 ===================================

-| This package provides an interface between high level ROS packages and motors on CAN bus
+| This package provides an interface between high level ROS packages and motors on CAN bus;

 CAN Driver Node
 --------------------------